 That’s it!
 Keep in mind that MailPoet email subscription forms look a bit bare by default.
 You can customize yours using CSS, though:

-MailPoet is both a plugin and an email marketing service.
+MailPoet is both an SMTP plugin and an email marketing service.
 Using the plugin, you can design and send emails to your subscribers without leaving your dashboard.
 As for the emails themselves, MailPoet takes care of delivery for you, so you don’t need to worry about setting up a different SMTP service.

 Getting started with using MailPoet is pretty simple and it only takes four steps: